muxyz/website/index.md

 <div id="blurb">
 <h2>Governance</h2>
 <p>
-The Mu system and network will be governed by a member based community interest company.
+The Mu operating system and network will be governed by a member based community interest company.
 It will allow members to come and go but maintain a cohesive structure for the long term.
 This in contrast to a share based organisation that ultimately has to